Next-Level-Learning/Self-Learning-Journey/security.md

 - Store all secrets in **Github repository or organization secrets**, not directly in yml files.
 - Limit permissions using the `permissions:` field in workflows and avoid using `write-all`.
 - Review logs regularly for unexpected behavior or failed runs.
+- Use pinned versions for all third-party actions (e.g. `actions/checkout@v3`) to prevent unexpected changes.

 ---

 ## 🪪 Access Control

-- Access to repositories should follow the principle of least priviledge.
+- Access to repositories should follow the principle of least privilege.
 - Roles and Permissions are managed by organization owners only.
 - Access reviews occur quarterly and upon user departure or role change.